Entropy production dynamics in quench protocols of a driven-dissipative critical system: Quantum entropy production dynamics

 \subsection{Entropy flux rate dynamics}

 Fig. \ref{fig:Phi_T_quench} summarizes the results for the entropy flux rate~\eqref{eq:Total_entropy_flux_rate}.
 This quantity is dominated by the first term, which is extensive in $N$.
-The dashed black lines represents the values of $\Phi_{\text{NESS}}$ computed from the exact solution~\eqref{eq:KBM-Exact_moments}.
+The dashed black lines represent the values of $\Phi_{\text{NESS}}$ computed from the exact solution~\eqref{eq:KBM-Exact_moments}.
 In Figs.\ref{fig:Phi_T_quench}(c) and \ref{fig:Phi_T_quench}(d), the MFA solution, Eq.~\eqref{eq:KBM_MFA_sol}, is represented by red dash-dotted lines, for comparison.

 In Figs.~\ref{fig:Phi_T_quench}(a) and~\ref{fig:Phi_T_quench}(b) the system relaxes to the exact NESS after a relatively short transient (when contrasted to (d)-(f)).
 This is related to the fact that both the initial and final NESSs belong to the same manifold of dark-phase states.
-The behaviour of the flux is in agreement with the non-Gaussianity in Fig.~\ref{fig:gaussian_measure}.
-In Fig.~\ref{fig:Phi_T_quench}(c), where the quench goes to the critical point $\epsilon_c$, the system tends relaxes to the NESS predicted by the MFA solution in Eq.~\eqref{eq:KBM_MFA_sol} when $N\rightarrow \infty$.
+The behavior of the flux is in agreement with the non-Gaussianity in Fig.~\ref{fig:gaussian_measure}.
+In Fig.~\ref{fig:Phi_T_quench}(c), where the quench goes to the critical point $\epsilon_c$, the system tends to relax to the NESS predicted by the MFA solution in Eq.~\eqref{eq:KBM_MFA_sol} when $N\rightarrow \infty$.
 Recall that this quench was the first to present a non-Gaussian dynamics.

-In Fig.\ref{fig:Phi_T_quench}(d), where the quench is toward the bright phase, we begin to observe a non-trivial dependency on $N$ (all plots refer to $\Phi/N$).
+In Fig.\ref{fig:Phi_T_quench}(d), where the quench is toward the bright phase, we begin to observe a non-trivial dependence on $N$ (all plots refer to $\Phi/N$).
 Recall that, in this case, the degree of non-Gaussianity increases with $N$.
-One also notices that in this case the system does not relax to the exact NESS, nor to the MFA solution, even for the significantly larger simulation times (compare the horizontal axis with the other curves).
+One also notices that in this case the system does not relax to the exact NESS, nor to the MFA solution, even for the significantly longer simulation times (compare the horizontal axis with the other curves).
 Given a sufficient amount of time, the system would likely relax.
-However, this requires significantly longer simulations, which are outside the numerical capabilities of our code.
+However, this requires significantly longer simulations, which are beyond the numerical capabilities of our code.

 Finally, in Figs.\ref{fig:Phi_T_quench}(e) and (f), one observes a much more orderly transition between the two NESSs, as depicted by the dashed black lines.
 The transient time scales also tends to be relatively $N$-independent, except for $N = 1$.